 Doug's first feature documentary is a part of the Fiscal Sponsorship at the San Francisco Film Society, recording the restoration of the historic Carmel Mission Basilica.

-In 2011, Intermezzo 1, his short 16mm experimental documentary about a baroque keyboard tuner Carey Beebe at the Carmel Bach Festival, premiered at the Academy-accredited, Nashville Film Festival.
+Updated in 2020, Intermezzo 1, his short 16mm experimental documentary about a baroque keyboard tuner Carey Beebe at the Carmel Bach Festival, premiered at the Academy-accredited, Nashville Film Festival.
 His short documentary Dan, Tom and Ray—a silent film about a family excavation project—screened at a number of film festivals for children in California and the mid-west.

 Doug actively produces commercial works and internet films.
 He and his wife Malinda De Rouen were $1,000 winners of the Trend Micro video contest.
 He was Production Designer for the 2010 thriller The Truth, distributed by Maverick Entertainment Group.